-Once upon a time it was enough to offer some bike storage and shower facilities as part of your end of trip facilities in order to differentiate yourself from your competitors and stand out with a point of difference in your building.
-Now, these types of services are common and expected, so what are best in class buildings doing to get noticed?
+Services such as bike storage and shower facilities used to be a point of difference ofr end of trip facilities - now, these types of services are common and expected, so what are best in class buildings doing to get noticed?

 Australia is now starting to see WELL Certification ratings, which offer a framework to help improve health and well-being in buildings globally.
 The rating system is the next evolution for sustainable buildings, focusing on the people within the building and looking at the impact of everything from the food in the café to fitness regimes and amenities.